 Who Should Read The Ikigai Summary?
 And Why?

-Anyone who is confused in life and lacks direction should definitely read this book.
+Anyone confused in life and lacking direction should definitely read this book.

 Why is this book great?
 It’s because this book would help you find meaning in life.

-You know?
-A life without purpose isn’t a life, it’s a life wasted.
+Do you know?
+A life without purpose isn’t a life.
+It’s a life wasted.

-First, I’ll explain what Ikigai means and how do you find yours.
+First, I’ll explain what Ikigai means and how to you find yours.

-Then I’ll share the little lessons that I’ve learnt from it.
+Then I’ll share the little lessons that I’ve learned from it.